AnJoWa/carrera-advanced-rms/README.md

     pip install -r requirements.txt

-Now you can run the RMS by the following commands:
+Now you can run the RMS by changing into the rms directory and executing it with the following commands:

     cd rms
     python main.py -cu CUADDRESS

 CUADDRESS should be replaced by the adress of your Carrera Control Unit.
-This could be a bluetooth address or a serial port.
+This could be a bluetooth address, a serial port or "dummy" for debugging.
+Add the option "-f" to directly run in fullscreen mode.

+    python main.py -cu CUADDRESS -f

 ## Screenshots